 Fresh burdock leaves (either first or second year) can be lightly steamed and then applied as a poultice to draw out infection and speed healing.

-To store burdock, the fresh root is simply refrigerated or pickled for a nourishing food.
+To store burdock, the fresh root is simply refrigerated or pickled for nourishing food.
 The roots can be peeled and roasted with all fall vegetables, and the pickled gobo is delicious as a condiment.
 Combine gobo with potatoes and then mash everything together.
-The roots add an earthy taste that is pleasant.
+The roots add a pleasant earthy taste.

 Burdock is also made into tinctures, infusions, salves and balms, and infused oils.
 Wildly useful, this herb is easy to grow and store.